 Who doesn’t love more power?
 But when it comes to adding that extra power, you may not always know where to start.
 In today’s aftermarket, there are a lot of different choices out there.
-Here are some choices we like to use here and the shop from Edelbrock, how they can help and what they do.
+Here are some choices we like to use from Edelbrock, how they can help, and what they do.

 Of course, these are just the very basics.
 There are several options and you can combine upgrades to get the power you’re looking for!